Choosing where to head off to college can be an energizing yet nerve-wracking exercise — all things considered, it’s a big decision!

 One of the challenges of studying abroad is applying for a study visa successfully.
 The thought of passing through the hurdles of applying and getting a university admission only to be denied your study visa can be paralysing.

 It is necessary that you have enough information about the country you intend to study and the relationship it has with your home country.
 Find out if the country you want to study in has an Embassy in your country and if the past statistics on study visa applications are positive.
 Not all European countries will have a embassy in your home country and you may need to travel to a neighbouring country to submit your study visa application.

 Also, speak with the university of your choice regarding what assistance they provide to ensure that your study visa is successful.
 Many universities provide robust assistance to students whom they grant admission.

 5. Can I cope with the weather?

 So you’ve finally answered the previous four important questions and now you are excited about applying to the university of your choice.
 But wait a minute, have you given any thought to how the weather and life in general can be different and quite shocking?

 The weather in European countries vary from mildly cool to bitterly freezing cold during the winter season!
 It is important that you read up on the climate of the country you choose to study and decide if you will be able to cope with the weather.
 During the summer months, some countries can be quite hot with lots of sunshine while you might find others depressing with lots of rain.

 Whatever you decide, remember to pack appropriate clothes and prepare well before coming so you can enjoy the duration of your study in Europe.

-If you enjoyed this article and are excited to start applying to study in Europe, visit the countries in Europe page for a brief introduction to studying in these countries.
-You should also visit the universities in Europe page to see some of the top universities in some European countries.
+If you enjoyed this article and are excited to start applying to study in Europe, visit of countries in Europe page for a brief introduction to studying in these countries.
+You can also visit the universities in Europe page to see some of the top universities in some European countries.

-If you’d like assistance in choosing and preparing your application, kindly contact us and we’ll be ready to assist you.
+If you’d like assistance in choosing and preparing your application, you can contact us and we’ll be ready to assist you.